This report reveals interesting facts about India’s Human Development vis’-a-vis’ that of other countries –

 Adolescent fertility rate: Number of births to women ages 15–19 per 1,000 women ages 15–19.

-Seats in national parliament: Proportion of seats held by women in a lower or single house or an upper house or senate, expressed as percentage of total seats.
+Seats in national parliament: Proportion of seats held by women in a lower or single house or an upper house or senate, expressed as the percentage of total seats.

 Population with at least secondary education: Percentage of the population ages 25 and older that have reached secondary education.